Student Code of Conduct

 The above examples are illustrative rather than exhaustive.
 In the event that there arises some ambiguity, inconsistency or need for clarification in this statement, such definition, interpretation or clarification shall be decided by the Dean of Students.

-Students should consult the Undergraduate/Graduate Bulletins, the Community Standards Manual, the Residence Life housing contract, and other published University policies for a more complete list of expectations and regulations.
+Students should consult the Undergraduate/Graduate Bulletins, the Community Standards Manual, the Residence Life housing contract, the Immersion and Study Abroad Agreements, and other published University policies for a more complete list of expectations and regulations.

-If a student is found responsible for violation(s) of the John Carroll University Student Code of Conduct, disciplinary action will be taken.
+If a student is found responsible for violation(s) of the John Carroll University Student Code, disciplinary action will be taken.

-In most circumstances, standard actions will be used to address student behavior found to be in violation of the University’s Alcoholic Beverage Policy, drug policy, and policy regarding fire alarms and firefighting equipment.
+In most circumstances, standard actions will be used to address student behavior found to be in violation of the University’s alcoholic beverage policy, drug policy, the policy regarding fire alarms and firefighting equipment, and sexual assault.
 In most other cases, there are no standard disciplinary actions for violation of the Student Code.
-Infractions lead to sanctions ranging from positive actions and university warnings to expulsion.
+Infractions lead to sanctions ranging from positive actions and University warnings to expulsion.
 The University seeks first and foremost to educate its students and make decisions regarding disciplinary actions from an educative perspective.
 The descriptions provided below are intended to inform students of the range of possible consequences for failing to uphold the Student Code.
 In each case, factors such as the nature and gravity of the incident, the motivation underlying the behavior, the student’s conduct history, and precedent in similar cases will be considered in determining the appropriate disciplinary action(s).

 The disciplinary actions listed below may be used separately or in combination with one another.
 Failure to comply with any disciplinary action will result in additional conduct charges and may result in additional disciplinary action(s).